Funny books for cancer patients!

 Cancer Made Me a Shallower Person: A Memoir

-Cancer Made Me a Shallower Person: A Memoir in Comics by Miriam Engelberg, which was published in 2006, is another classic funny books about cancer.
+Cancer Made Me a Shallower Person: A Memoir in Comics by Miriam Engelberg, which was published in 2006, is another classic funny book about cancer and one of our favorite funny books for breast cancer patients.

-Stricken with breast cancer at 43, Engelberg turned to cartooning to cope; the resulting work is funny and powerdul.
-She starts at the very beginning, while awaiting her diagnosis.
-The story follows the cancer trail all the way through surgery, chemo, support groups, wigs, the distraction of cartooning, moving house while completely nauseated and the horror of a second diagnosis.
+Stricken with breast cancer at 43, Engelberg turned to cartooning to cope; the resulting work is funny and powerful.
+She starts at the very beginning while awaiting her diagnosis.
+The story follows the cancer trail all the way through surgery, chemo, support groups, wigs, the distraction of cartooning, moving house while completely nauseated, and the horror of a second diagnosis.

 The true strength of the book is its fusion of the deadly serious with the absurd, in the finest tradition of black humor.